1951 24 Hours of Le Mans: Start

 After all the rain in practice, race-day also started wet but it was dry for the start.
 Tom Cole's Allard was first away, but at the end of the first lap, it was the Talbot of González ahead of Moss and Cole.
-After three laps the young, very fast, Stirling Moss dashed into the lead and took on the role that was to become his signature - the hare sent out to break the pursuing hounds, running to an assigned pace.
-However tragedy struck on the sixth lap: French driver Jean Larivière crashed his Ferrari 212 heavily into a sandbank at Tertre Rouge, getting airborne.
+After three laps, the young Stirling Moss dashed into the lead.
+Tragedy struck on the sixth lap, when French driver Jean Larivière crashed his Ferrari 212 heavily into a sandbank at Tertre Rouge, getting airborne.
 He was killed instantly when virtually decapitated by a wire fence.

 The race continued though, and Moss set a blistering pace, repeatedly lowering Rosier's 1950 lap record (eventually, over 6 seconds quicker).
 After an hour, Moss led González, ahead of the Jaguars of Biondetti and Walker, then the Talbots of Chaboud and Rosier.
 By the end of the second hour, Moss had put a lap on the whole field.
 At the four-hour mark Moss & Fairman had a lead of over 2 laps, with the Jaguar team running 1-2-3, ahead of the Talbots of González and Fangio.

 Moran in Ferrari 212 (#31), Macklin in Aston Martin DB2 (#26) and a Porsche 356 (#46) driven by Veuillet and Mouche.

 Soon afterward, the rain returned and stayed for the rest of the night.
 The pace was starting to take its toll: Both Allards had gone off track, and repairing the damage put them well down.
 Chaboud's Talbot was out with radiator problems, and a loss of oil pressure caused a similar problem stopping the Biondetti Jaguar.
 Louis Chiron, running in the top 10, ran his Ferrari out of gas on-track, but when the officials found out a mechanic had driven out to him with a tank of fuel to top up he was disqualified.

 In the smaller classes, the 1500cc Gordinis were comfortably ahead of their English competition (the Jowetts and MG) – at times 40 seconds a lap faster - Manzon and Trintignant running as high as 15th and 16th respectively, mixing it with the bigger cars until both were put out with engine problems after only 4 hours.